19hours/sg-statutes/Acts/Income Tax Act.md

 ### Exemption of income of trustee of trust fund arising from funds managed by fund manager in Singapore

-13C\.—(1) There shall be exempt from tax such income as the Minister may by regulations prescribe of the trustee of any prescribed trust fund arising from funds managed in Singapore by any prescribed fund manager.
+13C\.—(1) There shall be exempt from tax such income as the Minister may by regulations prescribe of the trustee of any prescribed trust fund arising from funds managed in Singapore by any fund manager.

+[22/2011 wef 01/09/2007]

 [53/2007]